-Are you a parent struggling with an drug addiction?
-You are well aware of the affects of drug and alcohol abuse and addiction in your own life.
-From its affects in your work life to your social life, there is very little left untouched.
-But have you considered the affects it may have on your children?
+Are you a parent struggling with a drug addiction?
+You are well aware of the effects of drug and alcohol abuse and addiction in your own life.
+From its effects in your work life to your social life, there is very little left untouched.
+But have you considered the effects it may have on your children?
 You may think you hide your addiction from your children but they are more aware of what is going on than you know.

 Child Abuse and Neglect